History of Deportivo de A Coruña: 2000/2001: Depor impress Europe

 In Europe things had become complicated after a 1–0 loss at Galatasaray.
 It obliged Deportivo to win both their home matches against the Turkish team and Paris-Saint Germain, and the Galicians overcame their first hurdle by winning 2–0 against Galatasaray.
 But Paris-Saint Germain took a shocking 0–3 lead just after the break of their match until Deportivo started an amazing come-back.
 Substitute Pandiani scored three goals while Tristán added one, culminating in a sensational 4–3 victory.
 On 13 March 2001 the team finished off AC Milan in their own stadium through an amazing penalty kick of Djalminha.
 For the first time in its history Deportivo were among the final eighth in the most important European tournament.

-The Quarter Finals proved to be the end though of the fairy tale as a 2–0 home win against Leeds United wasn't enough to overcome the 3–0 defeat of the first leg.
-Nevertheless, Europe had become to know Deportivo and the team had given a good impression.
-The final matches of the season confirmed the second place of Deportivo in the Liga and made Diego Tristán scoring 19 Liga goals in his first season.
-The team had defended their title in the best possible way, with much dignity and resistance, and the future looked bright.
+The Deportivo squad exited in the quarter-final round after suffering a defeat by a score of 3–0 despite a win at their stadium of 2–0 against the Leeds United side.
+Domestically, the Deportivo ended up second in the Spanish Primera Division.
+Diego Tristán, a striker who had joined the squad that season, netted 19 times in league football.